airfranceklm/ng-lazy-image/README.md

    * '{"className": "own-classname-image"}' className will be apended to the image
 - "class" : `afkl-lazy-wrapper` will use height 0 trick, `afkl-img-ratio-1-1` sets correct aspect ratio so container is 100% responsive as well (optional, include css)
 - Using directive `afkl-image-container` to have a scrollable container
 - Attribute `afklLazyImageLoaded` will be set ('done'/'fail') when image for the directive is really loaded.
-This can be used if you want to preload every image before showing your app.
+This can be used if you want to preload every image before showing your app, make sure to set nolazy to true.

 ## Todo